at-manos/flipper-swdocs/docs/environment-setup/git.md

 # Initial Setup

 The typical choice for firmware is the [official firmware](https://www.github.com/flipperdevices/flipperzero-firmware).
 For simplicity and consistency, this website will be using it.
+However, there are other very popular [unofficial distributions](/info-center/firmware/firmware-differences), and the steps will work the same for any distribution.

  Other firmware forks will operate the same way for setup, so you can use whichever fork you want.